-The City of Glendale zoning ordinance requirements are the only significant legal restrictions limiting the use of the property.
-As indicated in the site analysis, the subject property is presently within the Agricultural (A-1) district.
-This zone allows for primarily agricultural and lower density residential uses as set forth in the zoning ordinance for the City of Glendale.
-Thus, only these uses and those specifically mentioned in the zoning ordinance could currently be considered legally permissible.
+The Maricopa County zoning ordinance requirements are the only significant legal restrictions limiting the use of the property.
+As indicated in the site analysis, the subject property is presently within the Intermediate Commercial (C-2) and Rural (RU-43) districts.
+The C-2 zone allows for a wide variety of commercial land uses as set forth in the zoning ordinance for Maricopa County, although the majority of the site is within the less intensive RU-43 district.
+Only those uses specifically mentioned in the zoning ordinance could currently be considered legally permissible.

 The reasonable probability of a change in zoning that would allow different uses of the land, other than those allowed under the current zoning classification, can also be important in giving an opinion as to the highest and best use of the property.
-In analyzing any possible change in zoning, the existing development of surrounding properties can be considered to determine what other land uses might be appropriate for the subject land.
+In analyzing any possible change in zoning, the existing development of surrounding properties can be considered to determine what other land uses might be appropriate for the subject property.
 Other factors such as the public response to a change in zoning and support, or lack of support, by city planning personnel should also be taken into consideration in the probability of successfully obtaining a change in zoning.